Cholmes303/the-amazing-trace/README.md

 ## Functions Implemented

 ### `execute_traceroute(destination)`
 Executes a traceroute command and returns the output.
 The -I command is to change the default UDP packets that are being used to ICMP packets.
-The reason ICMP packers are used over UDP packets is due to UDP packets being used to quickly transfer data.
-However, here we want to trouble shoot a path which ICMP packets are made to do.
+The reason ICMP packets are used over UDP packets is due to UDP packets being used to quickly transfer data.
+However, here we want to map a path which ICMP packets are made to do (ICMP packets are also used to trouble shoot network problems).
 Another note, -i is not the same as -I when being used with traceroute.
-The -i command expects an interface name (ex. eth0).
+The -i command will expect an interface name (ex. eth0).
 Here is the function:
 ```python
 def execute_traceroute(destination):